refractive-space/terraform-aws-account/README.md

 2. **IAM Roles**: Use consistent role names across accounts for easier management
 3. **Billing Access**: Carefully consider who needs billing access in each account
 4. **Tags**: Use tags consistently for cost allocation and access control
+5. **Budget Notifications**: Ensure budget notification emails are sent to appropriate stakeholders
+6. **Cost Filters**: Use budget cost filters to monitor specific services or resources

 ## Troubleshooting